MonoGame/MonoGame/Documentation/articles/getting_started/2_understanding_the_code.md

 # Understanding the Code

-This file will go over the code that is getting created when you start a blank project.
-For help on creating a project please look at [Creating a New Project](1_creating_a_new_project.md).
+This tutorial will go over the code that is getting created when you start a blank project.
+For help on creating a project please look at the [Creating a New Project](getting_started.md) of the Getting Started guide.

+Within the Game.cs class file, which is the core of any MonoGame project, you will find several critical sections necessary for your game to run, namely:

+* Using Statements - which add references to the various components of MonoGame.

+* The Game Class definition - the heart of any MonoGame project.

+* The Game constructor and key variables - which tell the project how to start.

+* The Initialize method - to define the starting point when the game runs.

+* The Load and Unload Content methods - which are used to add and remove assets from the running game from the [Content project](3_adding_content).

+* The Update method - which is called on a regular interval to update your game state, e.g. take player input, move ships or animate entities.

+* The Draw method - which is called on a regular interval to take the current game state and draw your game entities to the screen.

+Read further for more detail and examples while looking through the code of your new project.

+---

 ## Using Statements